 Considerations:

-- Enterprise-focused pricing limits accessibility
+- Enterprise-focused pricing limits who can get in

 Best for: European defense and government agencies, and organizations needing high-resolution European imagery with integrated analytics.
+For a wider view of the European landscape, see our rundown of European GEOINT companies to watch.

 Pricing: Enterprise; per-image, subscription, or area-based agreements.